Jay-DeeDaniels/JAYDAN25099_PT02502_GroupA_Jay-Dee-Daniels_SDF01/README.md

 ## 📚 Learning Goals

 - 🚀 Get comfortable using Git and GitHub
-- 🎨 Learn HTML, CSS, and JavaScript and then I will do the specialise courses for JS and PHP!!!!!!! 🤴🏽😃😉
+- 🎨 Learn HTML, CSS, and JavaScript and then I will do the specialisation courses for JS and PHP!!!!!!! 🤴🏽😃😉
 - 💡 Build real-world projects and get employed by a Tech company!!!!!!! 🤩🤩🤩🤩

 ---